Global-Chem/global-chem/academic/paper.md

 </p>

 IUPAC and Natural name submatching would be of best interest in determining functional group similaritiy between two different names of compounds of unequal length.
 Global-Chem implements the Levenshtein Distance (91) without grammar modifications to generate the best naming fit as possible if an exact definition is not known.
 With the inclusion of grammar, molecular similarity on IUPACs with long names (large molecules) might be possible to deduce common functionality and connection points and a new avenue area for chemical linguistic research.

+### Open Source Legal Infrastructure

+Legal research was performed in the implementation of Global-Chem and serve as precedence for future packages to follow the same legal infrastructure.
+Global-Chem was filed under the "Mozilla Public License 2.0" namely for the purpose that if a company uses the Global-Chem in any commercial software must defend the code contributors should any lawsuits or damages arise regarding that software.
+This helps validate and form a legal bridge between academia and industry.
+Global-Chem does not grant trademark or copyright rights, and was filed with the U.S Copyright and U.S Patent and Trademark Office.
+Global-Chem, the graph network, has no other dependencies and is a self-contained code.
+However, the extensions for functionality do have dependencies of roughly
+106 open source licenses and 1106 dependecies of a depth of to 5.
+To manage legal at scale we used free open source software academia, FOSSA, to perform dependency search.

 # Conclusion